flutter/website/src/docs/release/breaking-changes/default-desktop-scrollbars.md

       `ScrollConfiguration` above the widget in question with your custom `ScrollBehavior`

-Your scrollable widgets will then inherit this and reflect this behavior instead.
+Your scrollable widgets then inherit this and reflect this behavior instead.

 - Instead of creating your own `ScrollBehavior`, another option for changing the default behavior is to copy the existing `ScrollBehavior`, and toggle the